The best and worst ads for Super Bowl | paNOW | Prince Albert, Saskatchewan - Mash Viral

 Super Bowl Sunday was on Groundhog Day, so someone had to do it.
 Fiat Chrysler meticulously made the 1993 Groundhog Day movie, including the town square and other locations, along with original actors Bill Murray, Brian Doyle Murray and Stephen Tobolowsky.
 The twist: instead of a Chevrolet truck, Murray uses a Jeep Gladiator truck.
 FCA Group marketing commissioner Olivier Francois said the ad worked to demonstrate the versatility of the Jeep truck, because Murray does something different every day.

 The 90-second ad from Google stood out with no humor or celebrity.
-It contains a man who remembers his wife, using the Google Assistant function to retrieve old photos of her and previous vacations.
-The ad is set on an instrumental version of “Say Something” from Great Big World.
+It shows a man who recalls memories of his wife, using the Google Assistant function to retrieve old photos of her and previous vacations.
+The advertisement is set on an instrumental version of “Say Something” from Great Big World.
 “It’s so hard to write seriously and not make it cheesy,” said Julia Neumann, executive creative director at advertising agency TBWA (backslash) Chiat (backslash) Day in New York.
 “This was really well done.”

 Cheetos